NU Library Newsletter

 We are pleased to present the April 2026 edition of our Library Newsletter.
 This issue features the latest updates, essential services, and a carefully selected range of tools and resources to support your studies, coursework, and research.

-A Tribute to Artificial Intelligence Month
+Artificial Intelligence Month

 Book Exhibition "Artificial Intelligence: Shaping Tomorrow"